History

 For the first time an insider scrutinises the facts and science around the allegations of chemical weapons use by the Syrian regime.

-South Australia’s Motoring Heritage Pictorial – Pre-order
+South Australia’s Motoring Heritage – a Pictorial – Pre-order

 From social and cultural impact, to sporting and the famous Bay to Birdwood rally, the early automobiles were a driving factor in shaped South Australia’s vibrant history.